Date of Award:

 All attempts to show lysis of live bacteria were unsuccessful.
 Thus the role of these two organisms in the ecology of waste treatment ponds would probably be that of a scavenger on dead or killed cells and would not affect the population of live coliforms or other bacteria.

 Radich, Paul Christian, "Studies on Some Bacteriolytic Bacteria Isolated from an Oxidation Pond" (1973).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8371.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .